 The demos below are 100% guitarix without any other amps, cabinets or stompboxes in the chain.

-If You want to use more f/x than we provide built-in guitarix, you can also select plug-ins from the large list of LADSPA plug-ins.
+If you want to use more f/x than we provide built-in guitarix, you can also select plug-ins from the large list of LADSPA and LV2 plug-ins.
 Or just connect the Jack-out of guitarix with the Jack-in of Rackarrack or any other Jack-aware host.
 Of course you can record your playing in DAWs like Ardour.
 But guitarix comes as well as LV2 plugin suite, so you could load the amps and plugs directly in your favorite DAW.
 Though we design guitarix with guitar-signals in mind there is nothing wrong with connecting a synth or any other sound-generator to it.